FAA issues industrywide call to action following runway close calls – KION546

 By Pete Muntean, CNN

-The Federal Aviation Administration is telling airlines to step up vigilance at airports after a series of close calls on or near runways.
+The Federal Aviation Administration told airlines Wednesday to step up vigilance at airports after a series of close calls on or near runways.

 The agency published an “aviation safety call to action,” urging carriers to “reinforce adherence to published processes and procedures.”